 Several governments are pushing the 4-day work week because companies are reluctant to adopt it.
 Whether this really leads to an improved work-life balance is questionable.
 How would Panasonic’s side jobs have such an effect?
 Other companies will switch to a 4-day work week, but expect its employees to work 10 instead of 8 hours per day.
 This might officially qualify, but in a lot of ways this is exactly the opposite of what the initiative is all about.

 Companies that have currently adopted the 4-day work week have done so because of a fundamental belief that it’s the right thing to do.
-Maybe they believe it will not negatively impact productivity in the long term and that it might even have a positive structural impact.
+According to Jobgether, “at a time when the war for talent is raging, the switch to a four-day week could also enable organisations to attract the best people, as the demand for flexible jobs is now a priority for employees.”
+Maybe they believe it will have a positive impact on productivity and structure.
 Maybe it’s because they want their employees to have a better work-life balance.
 Most likely it’s because these companies consider the 4-day work week a great employee benefit.
 If it comes at a cost in terms of a productivity reduction, that’s okay.
 Almost all employee benefits have a cost.
 These companies expect the positive effects to outweigh this (potential) cost.
 These positive effects are: higher engagement, improved retainment, better well-being, fewer absenteeism, increased productivity, and increased employer attractiveness for new hires.

 In the war for talent, this last point is especially likely to push more companies towards adopting the 4-day work week.
 At the same time, we don’t expect it will be broadly adopted by larger companies any time soon.
 Either the governments will have to enforce it, or preferably, its positive effects will need to be objectively proven.
 As we speak, the largest 4-day work week trial is underway in the United Kingdom.
 Some 3,300 employees from 70 companies are taking part in this project, which is supported by researchers from Cambridge University, Oxford University and Boston College.
 This probably makes for the biggest opportunity to provide this evidence.
 The results are expected to come in at the end of 2022.
 We can’t wait to see how it pans out.